-How Do I Clean The Reservoir?
+Q: How Do I Clean The Reservoir?

-Just as important as “how” to clean the reservoir of your hydration pack is “when” to clean it.
+A: Just as important as “how” to clean the reservoir of your hydration pack is “when” to clean it.
 Basically you should make it a habit to clean the hydration pack reservoir after every outing.
 This is especially true if you’ve filled it with Gatorade or fruit juice or anything other than H2O.
 That said cleaning the reservoir of your hydration pack is a pretty simple process that typically goes like this: